 Check the video below to find out in a nutshell what Linguise is and how it can help you:

 Here are some of the main features of the Linguise automatic translation tool.
-The bottom line is that you can effortlessly translate your website into more than 80 languages with the help of their proprietary machine translations technology.
+The bottom line is that you can effortlessly translate your website into more than 80 languages with the help of their proprietary machine translation technology.

 Here are some of the most notable ones: